ellen3128/ellen3128/README.md

 ## Hi there 👋 I'm Ellen!

-📍 I'm a front-end developer based in Washington DC.
+📍 I'm a front-end developer with experience in back-end services, based in Washington DC.

 ### About Me 👩‍🚀